Here are 10 Top-Rated Tourist Attractions in Hungary.

 The Buda Castle on the South tip of Castle Hill in Budapest was first completed in 1265.
 The latest structure was rebuilt in the 18th century for the Habsburg.
 It’s a truly spectacular historic landmark, especially after it was designated a UNESCO World Heritage site.
 Indeed, there are eight UNESCO designated historic places in Hungary, seven of them cultural sites.

 Budapest, sometimes referred to as referred to as the Paris of the East, was voted the European Best Destination for 2019.
+Budapest is a great destination to travel at any time of year.
+However, if you want to avoid the overcrowded city with more affordable room rates, then the best time to visit Budapest is spring.

 The famous Danube River flows from North to South Hungary, splitting the Budapest city into two.
 Locals love enjoying the spectacular sunset at the Freedom Bridge, for both Buda and Pest.
 Another strategic place to view the sun go down is the Danube Bend, Hungary’s most popular excursion and recreational spot.
 The river winds its way through this point as it heads to the heavily wooded Visegrad Mountains as it moves towards Budapest.